thomst/sequence/README.rst

 sequence
 =========

-A Python module for looping over a sequence of commands with a focus on high configurability.
+A Python module for looping over a sequence of commands with a focus on high configurability and extensibility.